Markim Hall, Second Floor

 - Make a meal for friends, classmates, homestay family, professors, etc. Share your favorite recipes from home.
 This can be used as an entrée into discussing cultural differences – cuisine related and otherwise.

 - Enrolled at a local university?
 Join a school club.
-If you’re in a student organization at Mac, chances are you can find a similar group abroad.
+If you’re in a student organization at Mac, chances are you can find a similar group in your study away destination.
 If not, pursue a new interest.

 - Are you on a group-oriented program and take all your classes with students from the U.S.?
 Studying on or near a local university’s campus can be a great way to meet local peers, hear about events and get a feel for what it’s like to be a local college student.